An Improved Unconstrained Approach for Bilevel Optimization: Introduction

-Here $\tilde{\A}: \Rn\times \Rp \to \Rn\times \Rp$ is a constraint dissolving mapping, which should satisfy the following assumptions: \begin{itemize} \item $\tilde{\A}$ is locally Lipschitz continuous over $\Rn\times \Rp$. \item $\tilde{\A}(x, y) = (x,y)$ for any $(x,y) \in \M$. \item The Jacobian of $(\nabla_y g) \circ \tilde{\A}$ equals to $0$ for any $(x, y) \in \M$. \end{itemize} \cite{xiao2022constraint} proves that \ref{Prob_Ori} and \eqref{Eq_CDF} have the same stationary point in a neighborhood of $\M$, which further demonstrates that \ref{Prob_Ori} can be solved through the unconstrained minimization of \eqref{Eq_CDF}.
+Here, the mapping $\tilde{\A}: \Rn\times \Rp \to \Rn\times \Rp$ satisfying the following assumptions is called the constraint dissolving mapping. \begin{assumpt} \begin{itemize} \item $\tilde{\A}$ is locally Lipschitz continuous over $\Rn\times \Rp$. \item $\tilde{\A}(x, y) = (x,y)$ for any $(x,y) \in \M$. \item The Jacobian of $(\nabla_y g) \circ \tilde{\A}$ equals to $0$ for any $(x, y) \in \M$. \end{itemize} \end{assumpt} As illustrated in \cite[Lemma 3.3]{xiao2022constraint}, any constraint dissolving mapping $\tilde{\A}$ will drive any $(x, y) \in \Rn \times \Rp$ closer to the feasible region $\M$ with the feasibility violation locally quadratically converges to zero.
+This property plays a crucial role in establishing the equivalence between the original bilevel optimization problem (BLO) and minimizing the constraint dissolving function \eqref{Eq_CDF}.
+The detailed proof can be found at \cite[Section 3]{xiao2022constraint}.

 Moreover, \cite{xiao2022constraint} provides some practical schemes for constructing the constraint dissolving mapping, see \cite[Section 4.1]{xiao2022constraint} for instances.
-However, \cite{xiao2022constraint} focuses on smooth optimization over the Riemannian manifold, and existing constraint dissolving approaches for nonsmooth optimization are only developed for special manifolds \cite{hu2022constraint}.
-How to develop an efficient formulation for the constraint dissolving function for \ref{Prob_Ori} and establish its equivalence for general nonsmooth cases remain to be studied.
+However, \cite{xiao2022constraint} focuses on smooth optimization over the Riemannian manifold.
+Existing constraint dissolving approaches for nonsmooth optimization are only developed for special manifolds \cite{hu2022constraint}.
+Furthermore, the equivalence established in \cite{xiao2022constraint} only holds in a neighborhood of the feasible region $\M$.
+For general nonsmooth cases, how to choose an appropriate constraint dissolving operator $\tilde{\A}$ for \eqref{Eq_CDF} and establish the equivalence between \eqref{Prob_Ori} and \eqref{Eq_CDF} over $\Rn\times \Rp$ rather than a neighborhood of $\M$ remain to be studied.